austencollins/cloudevents-demo/README.md

 This demo showcases interoperability across Serverless Compute/FaaS platforms using [CloudEvents](https://www.github.com/cloudevents/spec).

-## Quick-Start
+## Overview

+To showcase interoperability, we have:

+* 2 event publishers - Azure Storage & AWS S3.
+Both publish object created events in the CloudEvents format from their respective platforms.
+* Multiple FaaS functions on several platforms subscribing to BOTH events.

-The demo involves a picture of [Dan Kohn](./dan_kohn.jpg) (executive director of the CNCF) being uploaded to an AWS S3 bucket.
-When the picture is uploaded, the 'aws.s3.object.created' event is converted into a CloudEvent and routed via a hosted version of [Serverless Inc.'s Event Gateway](https://github.com/serverless/event-gateway) to any FaaS functions subscribed to the event.
+The demo scenario involves a picture of [Dan Kohn](./dan_kohn.jpg) (executive director of the CNCF) being uploaded to an AWS S3 bucket and then Azure storage.

+When the picture is uploaded into one of the storage solutions, either AWS S3 event and Azure Storage event, is converted into a CloudEvent and routed via a hosted version of [Serverless Inc.'s Event Gateway](https://github.com/serverless/event-gateway) to any FaaS functions subscribed to the event.

 If you would like to integrate into the demo, create a FaaS function that does something with Dan Kohn's image and posts the result to the CloudEventsDemo twitter feed:

 * Make sure your FaaS function has a public HTTP endpoint accessible via a POST method.
 * Give austen@serverless.com your endpoint.
+You should join the CNCF slack team and #cloudevents channel to ask questions.
 * On image upload, we'll route the event to your FaaS function.
 The event will be in the request body.
-* The uploaded image is publicly accessible in an AWS S3 bucket and you can grab/process it at the URL below.
+* The uploaded image is publicly accessible in both storage solutions and you can grab/process it at the URL included in the events.
 * Your function should do something interesting with the image and publish the results to Twitter.

-### AWS S3 CloudEvent
+### CloudEvent: AWS S3

-Here is the event you will receive:

 ```javascript
 {